Connect to the Reptile Brain Or Nobody Listens

 His whole presentation was geared towards the thinking brain, the neocortex.
 He had slide after slide of charts that were all interesting and relevant and all required deep gray matter neurons to both create and also to understand.

-The audience, being mostly human, wasn’t listening with their grey matter.
+The audience, being mostly human, weren’t listening with their gray matter.

 We all listen with the old part of our brain, the reptilian core that is responsible for deciding whether something is familiar or unfamiliar, friendly or dangerous, interesting or to be ignored.

-Think of this as a lizard gatekeeper that is protecting the modern brain from having to do any work.
+Think of this as a reptilian gatekeeper that is protecting the modern brain from having to do any work.

-If the lizard doesn’t get what you are saying or find your information somehow familiar or interesting, it will never pass the information on to the thinking neocortex.
+If the reptile doesn’t get what you are saying or find your information somehow familiar or interesting, it will never pass the information on to the thinking neocortex.

 You, however, want your information to reach the neocortex.